lowRISC/opentitan/doc/getting_started/setup_fpga.md

 1. **automatically**, on single invocations of `bazel test ...`.
 1. **manually**, using multiple invocations of `opentitantool`, and Which one you use, will depend on how the build target is defined for the software you would like to test on the FPGA.
-Specifically, for software build targets defined in Bazel BUILD files uing the `opentitan_functest` Bazel macro, you will use the latter (**automatic**) approach.
+Specifically, for software build targets defined in Bazel BUILD files using the `opentitan_functest` Bazel macro, you will use the latter (**automatic**) approach.
 Alternatively, for software build targets defined in Bazel BUILD files using the `opentitan_flash_binary` Bazel macro, you will use the former (**manual**) approach.

 See below for details on both approaches.